The Harvest Writer by John O’Nolan

 Posted by Heather Dearly on October 1, 2013

-If you read the previous version of this post, you can read why I have composed this update below.
-If not, you are welcome to read also.
+If you read the previous version of this post, I’m sorry.
+If not, you are welcome to read any other post.
 All are welcome.
 All are welcome.

 Forget Me Not(s) by wwarby